portugueslab/brunoise/README.md

 - [ ] Add the Pockel cell and write the extra binary patter from the parts of the scanning pattern not relevant to the image

+- [ ] Depending on the aspect ration, choose different mirrors for fast or slow (right now the fast scanning always happens on x)

 ## GUI

 - [X] Image display